-The WV Clarity Project didn’t start as an organization.
-It started as a simple idea: people deserve a place where they can learn how things work without feeling overwhelmed, judged, or talked down to.
-Over time, that idea grew into a community effort focused on helping people build confidence in their own ability to understand their government, their community, and the systems around them.
+The WV Clarity Project started as a simple idea: people deserve a place where they can learn how things work without feeling overwhelmed, judged, or talked down to.
+Over time, that idea grew into a broader effort focused on helping people build confidence in their own ability to understand their government, their community, and the systems around them.

-We’re motivated by curiosity, honesty, and a genuine belief that people grow when they have the right tools.
-We’re not experts sitting above anyone — we’re learners standing beside them.
-Our work is shaped by real questions, real conversations, and a desire to make things clearer for everyone.
+We're motivated by curiosity, honesty, and a genuine belief that people grow when they have the right tools.
+We don't see ourselves as experts, or as a team who knows everything.
+We see ourselves as learners, and human beings who stand beside anyone.
+Our work is shaped by a desire to make things clearer for everyone.

 This project began in West Virginia because this is where we live, work, and care deeply about the future.
-But the values behind it — clarity, understanding, and community — aren’t limited to one state.
+But the values behind it aren't limited to one state.
 Anyone who wants to learn and grow is welcome here.

 As we grow, we're building more than a website.
 We're building a space where people can learn at their own pace, ask better questions, and feel supported in the process.
 Over time, this will expand into hands-on efforts, community involvement, and resources that help people take meaningful steps in their own lives.